 Elephant Safari Park and Lodge

-The Elephant Safari Park and Lodge in the mountain village of Taro, just north of Ubud in Bali’s central highlands, is home to the largest herd of rescued Sumatran elephants in the world.
+The Elephant Safari Park and Lodge in the mountain village of Taro, just north of Ubud in Bali’s central highlands, where many Bali yoga retreats are, is home to the largest herd of rescued Sumatran elephants in the world.

 There is even an ‘elephant chauffeur’ service that will gently carry you from the purpose-built landing at your lodge door to dinner at the restaurant.